write-you-a-scheme-v2/scheme/docs/00_overview.md

 We use as much modern, industry ready Haskell to implement a Scheme that is well on its way to being ready for production.
 This series will teach how to create a programming language by walking the reader through the components of a Scheme variant Lisp in Haskell.
 This should take about a weekend of study/programming for a beginner who might have to look up a few new concepts to really internalize the material.
-The ideal reader with have some experience in Haskell, and eager to see how all the pieces come together in a medium to large sized project.
+The ideal reader has some experience in Haskell, and is eager to see how all the pieces come together in a medium to large sized project.

 We won't have time to go into a lot of detail on things like monad transformers or interpreter theory.
 Instead, links to further information will be provided when needed.